adjust/corona_sdk/README.md

 * `AdSupport.framework` - for reading the iOS advertising ID (IDFA)
 * `CoreTelephony.framework` - for reading MCC and MNC information

-If you are not running any iAd campaigns, you can feel free to remove the `iAd.framework` dependency.
+If you are not running any iAd campaigns, feel free to remove the `iAd.framework` dependency.

 ## <a id="additional-features"></a>Additional features